ryan-mcclue/ryan-mcclue/src/knowledge.md

 phase is rising or falling edge

 RTC:
 For instance, the SysTick timer, which is a 24-bit counter, has a maximum value that it can count to.
 Depending on the clock frequency, this might limit the maximum time interval it can measure directly.
 If the MCU system clock is, for example, 72 MHz, the SysTick can count up to 2^24 / 72 MHz = 233 milliseconds before it wraps around.
-Using prescalers, you can extend this, but usually not beyond several minutes to hours without complex software handling.
+Using prescalers, you can extend this, but usually not beyond several minutes to hours without complex software handling. rtc generally wider counter and on a separate power domain, so can be used for low-power and running continuously also generally more accurate readings as direct clock source not PLL lower frequency crystals less susceptible to drift 32.768KHz as 2^15 so can be divided to 1Hz in hardware and lower limit on what can be produced cheaply.

 DAC:
 Analog mode want high input impedance, low output impedance so circuitry not disturbing analog values